resonantsky/Rhino3d-AutoHullLines/README.md

 # 🧭 Rhino3d AutoHullLines - Hull Sectioning Tool - v1

-A minimal, expressive Rhino Python script for slicing hull geometries into clean sectional contours, otherwise known as Hull Lines, Waterlines, Stations and Buttocks.
-Designed for clarity, snappy feedback, and architectural integrity.
+A Rhino Python script for slicing hull geometries into clean sectional contours otherwise known as Hull Lines, Waterlines, Stations and Buttocks.

+You can use this script to project any form using fractions of the model boundaries to produce arrays of 3d parametric curves that form the contours.

 ## ✨ Features